 AVENGERS (+ OTHER MCU FILMS): Clintasha, Stony, Pepperony, Blackfrost, Jane/Thor, Capria, Frostiron, Science Bros, Avengers, Crossovers, AUs.
 AGENTS OF SHIELD.
 Fics posted whenever I feel like it (I'm at university and can't budget time for some reason).
-I occasionally RP on Omegle under the flyingblackhawk tag.
+If you want to RP, make sure you send a message off anon.
 Browse the Story List before requesting.

 Clintasha (Blackhawk) domestic fic

 Companion piece to Shatter Me

 “Yes, sweetheart?”
 Natasha called, sticking her head out of the kitchen.
 Her daughter, now twelve, had tipped herself onto the couch and was lying there, looking up at the ceiling.
 Natasha went in to stand in front of her, her sleeves still rolled up from cleaning.